 - 1. Delete, edit, and add transactions to the script as required. - 2.
 Click the play button to test the script. - 3.
-If you are using UFT, take note of the application and MobileDevice identifiers.
-You should save the name of these identifiers as they will be needed for script parameters.
-The application identifier is displayed in the Select Application window, under More information. - 4.
 Once you have made the necessary changes to the script, save the script.
-If you are using TruClient, manually close the interface. - 5.
+If you are using TruClient, manually close the interface. - 4.
 Export the script to a zip file: - TruClient: Select File > Manage Zip Files > Export to zip File... > runtime files only. - UFT: Select File > Export Test.